mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 of the image in the stack.

 The *Overwrite* option removes checking for existing data of the same name.
-When disabled an error will be raised of the specified output directory is not empty prior to saving.
+When disabled an error will be raised if the specified output directory is not empty prior to saving.